Policies needed to reach net zero GHGs globally

 Recommended public policies include, first and foremost: putting a price on carbon.
 Carbon pricing is a market based (i.e. capitalistic-based) solution that will encourage (but not mandate, as seen in the Green New Deal, discussed below) the transition to clean energy, and specifically, a transition to the ideal outcomes for world cities detailed in the Green City Times "Stabilize Greenhouse Gas Emissions" article.

 The other priorities for climate-based policies are: investment in clean energy technologies, strict regulations and enforcement of those regulations for the fossil fuel industry, and job retraining programs for a just transition to a clean energy, sustainable economy.
-Carbon pricing, and the fines from regulation enforcement are both policies which force the fossil fuel industry to potentially fund clean energy priorities; such as clean energy job retraining, and/or other priorities as determined by policy makers and the public through legislation.
+Carbon pricing, and the fines from regulation enforcement are both policies that force the fossil fuel industry to potentially fund clean energy priorities; such as clean energy job retraining, and/or other priorities as determined by policymakers and the public through legislation.

 Carbon pricing (both cap & trade and carbon tax) encourages the transition to clean and renewable energy, and energy efficiency practices in energy production, by encouraging fossil fuel-based industry to avoid the additional cost to the economy (negative externalities) of creating CO2 and other GHGs during energy production.
 The industry, manufacturing, and power generation sectors can simply switch to renewable energy and retrain employees to work with sustainable energy technologies, and avoid the additional cost of emissions altogether.
 The mass transit and building sectors can go the route of electrification, energy efficiency, and clean energy technologies.